Marriage ceremony

 A church wedding is a sacred ceremony where two individuals pledge their lifelong commitment to have, enjoy, and accept together the joys and sorrows of life.

-The general rule is that church weddings must take place in a church.
-It is permitted for wedding ceremonies to take place in a home or outdoors.
+The general rule is that church weddings must take place in a church but wedding ceremonies can also to take place in a home or outdoors.

 Inquiries and orders